UR-Field-Labs/landslide-ml-tutorial/README.md

 ## Logistic Regression Model for Landslides in Ecuador

-We first learn about the basics of R and logistic regression as we build a model for landslides in Ecador.
+We first learn about the basics of R and logistic regression as we build a model for landslides in Nepal.
 Open the [landslide_logistic_regression.Rmd](landslide_logistic_regression.Rmd) in RStudio and run each code block.

 Logistic regression is a simple model that, given certain inputs, provides the probability of landslide as an output.
 It estimates the probability by looking at patterns in the data.
 It is like drawing a line through data (regression), except the y variable is transformed to be a probability (between 0 and 1).